Feirell/nd-bezier/README.md

 [![npm](https://img.shields.io/npm/v/nd-bezier.svg)](https://www.npmjs.com/package/nd-bezier)
 [![GitHub issues](https://img.shields.io/github/issues/Feirell/nd-bezier.svg)](https://github.com/Feirell/nd-bezier/issues)

-This package aims to help with the usage of n-dimensional Bezièr curves.
-Those curves are mostly used to model paths or interpolate between values.
+This package aims to help with the usage of n-dimensional Bézier curves.
+Those curves are mostly used to model paths or to interpolate between values.

-The difference between this package and many others is that it tries to calculate the values for the provided t as fast a possible.
-For example this package is about 220% (228 million to 515 million calls per second) faster than the [`bezier`](https://npmjs.org/package/bezier) package.
+Alot of work has gone into making this package as fast as possible, have a look at the performance section.

-Additionally, this package provides the reverse operation for the Bézier `at` operation, the tSearch.
+Additionally, this package provides the reverse operation for the Bézier `at` operation, the tSearch as well as other utility functions.
 This function gives you all t which satisfy the given value in a specific dimension.
 You can search for a value on all dimensions.
 This function is deterministic and defined for all Bézier curves with the degree from 2 to 4 (inclusive), which covers many use cases.

 ## API

 ### `new StaticBezier(points: number[][])`